 Significant exploration potential exists at Relief Canyon as approximately 20% of the 11,700-hectare land package has been explored to date.
 A 2018 drilling program comprised of 9,000 metres focused on four target areas referred to as the West Step-Out area, the North East Pit, the Main Zone, and the South East Lightbulb Pit.
 The bulk of the drilling was performed at the West Step-Out area and focused on extending mineralization to the west and southwest of the current economic pit.

-Americas Gold and Silver has received permits to begin construction and resume mining.
 In May 2020 Sandstorm received its first gold delivery from Americas Gold and Silver under the Relief Canyon stream agreement and Relief Canyon reached commercial production in January 2021.